DevYatsu/rusty-dl/README.md

 This crate also exports a TwitterDownloader and a ResourceDownloader which work the same way as presented up there.

 See more in [examples directory](/examples/)

-## Rust Version Requirements

-As of now, this crate requires **Rustc version 1.65** or later.
-However, there are plans to lower this requirement in upcoming releases.

 ## Contributing